 If you live in Bangor, Maine and want a career in the skilled trades, you have good training options close to home.
 The right trade school can help you get the skills, certifications, and hands-on experience you need to start working faster than a four-year degree.

-Most trade programs in Bangor can be completed in under two years.
+Most trade programs in Bangor can be completed in about two years.
 They focus on practical training, job-site safety, and state licensing requirements.
 Whether you want to work in construction, healthcare, automotive, or electrical fields, there's a program nearby.

 Before you enroll, compare schools based on: